 Ubers Key Metrics

-The Uber business model is based on some core metrics which guide how well it is performing.
-First of all, per customer averaged over a month indicates loyalty plus the number of services a customer uses.
+Uber’s business model is based on core metrics that guide how well it performs.
+First, the average per customer over a month indicates loyalty, plus the number of services a customer uses.

 Driver incentives.
 Driver incentives refer to payments made to Drivers e.g. a consecutive number of trips or a cumulative number of trips over a defined period of time.